Emergency management: Psychosocial exposures

 According to the CDC, "Sources of stress for emergency responders may include witnessing human suffering, risk of personal harm, intense workloads, life-and-death decisions, and separation from family."
 Substance Abuse and Mental Health Services Administration (SAMHSA) provides stress prevention and management resources for disaster recovery responders.

 Employer responsibilities

 When an emergency situation occurs, employers may be expected to protect workers from all harm resulting from any potential hazard, including physical, chemical, and biological exposure.
-An employer should provide pre-emergency training and build an emergency action plan.
+An employer should provide pre-emergency training and build an emergency action plan (EAP).

 Employers should train their employees annually before an emergency action plan is implemented to inform employees of their responsibilities and/or plan of action during emergency situations.
 The training program should include the types of emergencies that may occur, the appropriate response, evacuation procedure, warning/reporting procedure, and shutdown procedures.
 Training requirements are different depending on the size of workplace and workforce, processes used, materials handled, available resources and who will be in charge during an emergency.

 After the emergency action plan is completed, the employer and employees should review the plan carefully and post it in a public area that is accessible to everyone.